 I saw my first kill.

-There would be others during my stay, but this one, my first, was over.
+There would be others, but this, my first, was over.